-It is part of our terms and conditions that you read and follow the guidance, these are for your safety and well being.
-None adherence can lead to guests stay being terminated.
+It is part of our terms and conditions that you read and follow the guidance.
+The guidelines are for your safety and well being.
+Non-adherence can lead to guests stay being terminated.

 WHAT KIND OF HOT TUB?

 Available for guests are Swedish-style, wood burning hot tubs situated on the terrace of each individual hut.
 From January 2024 you will need to pre-book a hot tub either by adding this to your booking as an ‘extra’ or emailing a request.

 Unlike electric spa hot tubs, these do not use chemicals, do not have filter systems or circulation pumps.

 For each stay the tub is drained, cleaned, sanitised and filled with fresh potable water – we use the water on the croft or discharge it into the nearby burn.
 The hot tub takes 3-4 hours to prepare and is available on check-in day.